mxlths/Piano_Helper/CurrentState.md

     *   User can select from predefined progressions.
     *   The progression is transposed to the current key and displayed in `InfoDisplay` (Roman, Name, Notes, MIDI).
     *   All unique notes across the *current voicing* of the progression are highlighted on the keyboard.
-    *   **NEW (Voicing):** Voicing options (Show 7ths, RH Inversion, Split Hand, LH Offset, RH Rootless) can be configured and are applied to the calculated progression chords.
+    *   **NEW (Voicing):** Voicing options (Show 7ths, RH Inversion, Split Hand, LH Offset, RH Rootless, Shell Voicing, Add Octave Root) can be configured and are applied to the calculated progression chords.
 *   **Drills:**
     *   Drills are available for Scale Display, Chord Search, Diatonic Chords, and Chord Progression modes.
-    *   Drill options (octaves, repetitions, style) can be configured.
+    *   Drill options (octaves, repetitions, style) can be configured (Octaves/Style not applicable to Progressions, Repetitions apply to all).
     *   The drill sequence is generated based on the mode and options.
     *   Basic note/chord checking logic compares MIDI input to the expected notes for the current step.
     *   The drill advances upon correct completion of a step (single note or full chord based on *current voicing*).
+    *   **Automatic Stop:** Drills automatically stop if relevant settings are changed mid-drill.
     *   Basic scoring (correct/incorrect count) is implemented.
 *   **MIDI:** Input/Output selection, MIDI event monitoring.
 *   **Metronome:** Basic metronome functionality.
+*   **MIDI Player / Backing Tracks:**
+    *   MIDI files organized by genre in `/public/midi-files/`.
+    *   User can select a genre, then a specific track within that genre.
-*   **MIDI Player:** Basic MIDI file loading and playback.
+    *   Basic MIDI file loading and playback controls (Play/Pause/Stop).
 *   **GM2 Sounds:** Basic interface for sending program/bank changes.
     - **Status (2024-07-27):** Functionality restored.
 The GM2 Sound Selector component is now correctly rendered within the "GM2 Sounds" tab in the `Controls` component and successfully passes the `sendMessage` function to allow sending MIDI messages.